Follow the conference on X #HospitalDeconditioning

-This conference provides a practical approach to preventing hospital acquired deconditioning in older people, and moving beyond this to ensuring your patients are as active as possible and enabling reconditioning.
+This conference provides a practical approach to preventing hospital acquired deconditioning in older adults, and moving beyond this to ensuring your patients are as active as possible and enabling reconditioning.
 It is widely recognised that hospital acquired deconditioning is a major issue in hospitals leading to functional decline, falls, readmissions, pressures on social care support and increase mortality.
 The conference will use case studies of best practice to support you to optimise safe activity for older people your service, and prevent both physical and cognitive deconditioning.

-National Audit of Inpatient Falls, HQIP October 2024
+National Audit of Inpatient Falls October 2025”

-“Deconditioning syndrome can be defined as the ‘condition of physiological, psychological and functional decline that occurs as a result of complex physical changes’, which happens with prolonged bed rest and the associated loss of muscle strength.We know half of admitted frail older patients experience functional decline between admission and discharge, and up to 50% of older people can become incontinent within 48 hours of admission.
+Deconditioning syndrome can be defined as the ‘condition of physiological, psychological and functional decline that occurs as a result of complex physical changes’, which happens with prolonged bed rest and the associated loss of muscle strength.
+We know half of admitted frail older patients experience functional decline between admission and discharge, and up to 50% of older people can become incontinent within 48 hours of admission.
 In the first seven days of admission, inpatients have reduced muscle strength by up to 10%, reduced circulation by up to 25% and reduced dignity, quality, confidence, independence and choice… There is evidence to share the findings of the negative impact of lack of movement due to inappropriately prolonged bed rest, so we can now change and establish an increase in activity in all patients – but more specifically, in older patients.
-There is now an urgent and growing need to shift focus from just avoiding deconditioning and to promote reconditioning. "
+There is now an urgent and growing need to shift focus from just avoiding deconditioning and to promote reconditioning.

 Dr Amit Arora, Recondition the nation, NHS England